mrizaln/octave-ndjson/README.md

   > Using dom parser is better apparently.
 Also, I kinda copied `jsondecode` source code, so that's that.
 - [ ] Add on-demand file read approach.
   > Line-by-line buffering mechanism is the best approach I guess.
+- [ ] Add the ability to set number of threads at runtime.